Carmer95/RLSSOverlayProject/README.md

 - BakkesMod
 - SOS Plugin

+- To install the BakkesMod for Rocket League:

-Download and install Bakkesmod from the official website.
+Download Bakkesmod from the official website.
+Extract the zip and run the .exe.
 Bakkesmod is required to run custom broadcast overlays in Rocket League.

 [BakkesMod](https://www.bakkesmod.com/)

-To install the SOS plugin in Rocket League:
+- To install the SOS plugin in Rocket League:

 Ensure Bakkesmod is installed, then download the sos-plugin.